-Net Cash Outflows (NCOs) in the LCR include contractual and assumed cash outflows, offset by certain allowable contractual cash inflows.
+NCOs in the LCR include contractual and assumed cash outflows, offset by certain allowable contractual cash inflows.
 Some of the key drivers of Macquarie's NCOs include:

 Retail and SME deposits: assumed regulatory outflow relating to deposits from retail and SME customers that are at-call or potentially callable within 30 days.
-Note that any superannuation deposits received through a self-managed trust are required by APRA to be classified as 'less stable', even though the majority of these deposits are covered by the FCS.